Our Story

 History

-Jubilee has been an industry pioneer since its founding in 1978 by the Hyattsville Mennonite Church.
-From the beginning, Jubilee focused on inclusion.
-The aim was to move people out of institutions and into homes where they could be a part of the community.
-Innovation in housing has been a Jubilee hallmark since opening our first group home in 1978 as an alternative to state run institutions.
-In 2007, Jubilee stopped purchasing group homes to prioritize supporting people where they want to live.
-In fact, Jubilee was one of the first agencies in Maryland to support adults with disabilities in their own homes.
+Jubilee was founded in 1978 by members of the Hyattsville Mennonite Church who believed disability rights were civil rights.
+They aimed to move people out of institutions and into homes where they could be a part of the community.
+From the beginning, Jubilee focused on inclusion to create a better life for people with developmental disabilities.
+Jubilee prioritizes supporting people where they want to live, and was one of the first agencies in Maryland to support adults with disabilities in their own homes.
 For its first four decades of growth, Tim Wiens served as Jubilee’s Executive Director.
-Steve Keener now leads Jubilee into a future of even greater inclusion for the people we support.
+Steve Keener now leads Jubilee into a future of even greater inclusion.

 Original Jubilee Residence